AzizMosbah/UrbanisationPrediction/EDA/first_look.md

 ### Let's take a closer look at Band1
-    Band1 contains the data we need since the tiles always encompass at least some "instate pixels", let us join it with "landcover_map" to look at the spatial distribution of landtypes across the state
+    Band1 contains the data we need since the tiles always encompass at least some "instate pixels", let us join it with "landcover_map" to look at the spatial distribution of land types across the state

 ```python
 with rio.open(RASTER) as DEM_src: